control-freak-ide/misc/Control-Freak-v3.md

 ## Machine Learning system

 We do introduce finally a deep learning system which acts adhoc wise on the system-bus.
 It can be trained and is there to provide  the machine facilitator.
-It consumes a user meta (scoring) context, commands, interactive documentation and content meta information as inputs.
+It consumes user meta (score -> weights) context, commands, interactive documentation and content meta information as inputs.

 <hr/>